 Larken Laboratories, Inc.

 Read the Medication Guide that comes with Ofloxacin before you start taking it and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or your treatment.

 What is the most important information I should know about Ofloxacin tablets?

 Ofloxacin belongs to a class of antibiotics called fluoroquinolones.
-Ofloxacin tablets can cause side effects that may be serious or even cause death.
+Ofloxacin tablets can cause serious side effects.
+Some of these serious side effects can happen at the same time and could result in death.
 If you get any of the following serious side effects, get medical help right away.
 Talk with your healthcare provider about whether you should continue to take Ofloxacin tablets.

 - Tendon problems can happen in people of all ages who take Ofloxacin tablets.
 Tendons are tough cords of tissue that connect muscles to bones.

 - Pain, swelling, tears, and inflammation of tendons including the back of the ankle (Achilles), shoulder, hand, or other tendon sites.